-This report documents the result of activities undertaken in Work Package 4, Task 4.1 and provides a high-level description of the technological components to integrate ACROSS Platform with eIDAS nodes of EU member states in which pilots are located.
-This includes a first release of the components that incorporates from the various use cases, examined by the partners.
+This report documents the result of activities undertaken in Work Package 4, Task 4.1 and provides a high-level description and also the code [29] of the technological components to integrate ACROSS Platform with eIDAS nodes of EU member states in which pilots are located.
+This includes a second release of the components that is incorporated in the ACROSS application and provide identification against the eIDAS schemes of Germany and Greece.
+As Latvia does not have a technical part in the work package, discussions between the developers from ATC and GRNET and the technical team responsible in Latvia, are ongoing and it is estimated that the Latvian node will also be connected in the near future.